 A recent study of 62,000 cats in veterinary clinics and shelters in North America showed that the prevalence of FeLV (~3%) and FIV (~3%) was about the same for shelter cats as for owned pet cats.
-While 3% prevalence is low, if about 3 million cats enter shelters each year, then thousands of infected cats are likely to pass through shelters each year.
+While 3% prevalence is low, if about 3 million cats enter shelters each year, then about 90,000 infected cats are likely to pass through shelters each year.
 Therefore, all cats entering shelters should be considered potentially infected, regardless of the environment from which they originated.

 Review the 2020 AAFP Retroviral Management Guidelines for shelter cats.